aryanrajtrangham/Courses_from_priyanshu/Rasa.md

     - So if we keep it 1, it will just go one step back to decide what to do.
 Won't use the previous dialogues as context.
     - This number we set depends on the length of our training stories& the patterns we would like to remember.
     - Don't keep it too long.
 If we want our assistant to take far back in history we should set those details as slots.
-  - **Data Augmentatio**
+  - **Data Augmentation**
     - An amount of new stories to create from the existing stories
     - Rasa creates longer longer stories by putting together some shorter stories.
-    - Improves theperformance of our models.
+    - Improves the performance of our models.
     - Allow dialogue management to ignore history of the conversation.
     - Can increase training time.
   - **Memoization Policy**
     - Mimics the stories it was trained on.
-    - Depending on what max. history parameter was set, it tries to match the fragement of the current story with the stories provided in the training data.
+    - Depending on what max. history parameter was set, it tries to match the fragment of the current story with the stories provided in the training data.
       - If it finds one, it predicts the next action from the map story with confidence one else it predicts confidence zero.
     - This is usually combines with other policies.
     - Optimized for its precision & not for recall.